yulkozhevnikova/friends_and_friendship/README.md

 # friends_and_friendship
-This code is for the Bachelor's thesis, and it consists of data analysis of contexts related to friendship.
-Databases are created with CQL query in detcorpus.ru
+This code is for the Bachelor's thesis, and it consists of data analysis of contexts related to friendship of Russian literature for children.
+Data is extracted with CQL query from detcorpus.ru